prathaM27092000/Portfolio/README.md

 ## Overview

-This portfolio showcases my work as a Full Stack Developer.
+This portfolio showcases my work as Data Analyst, Full Stack Developer.
 It's designed to provide a comprehensive view of my skills, experience, and projects.
-The site is built using HTML, CSS, and JavaScript, with animations handled by the AOS library.
+The site is built using Python, SQL, Excel, Power BI, Tableau And HTML, CSS, and JavaScript, with animations handled by the AOS library.

 ## Sections